Wojtek120/IMU-velocity-and-displacement-measurements/README.md

 ## General info
 The device was created while writing the master's thesis, thus all documentation are written in Polish.

 Arduino microcontroller was used to build the device.
 Special attention was given to use of a cheap inertial sensors (they were bought on AliExpress for a few dollars).
 Velocity and displacements are measured on the basis of accelerations obtained thanks to the accelerometer.
-Both - gyroscope and accelerometer - combined with a Madgwick's filter and ZVU filtering is used to reduce drift, which is characteristic error of the MEMS sensors.
+Both - gyroscope and accelerometer - combined with a Madgwick's filter and ZVU filtering are used to reduce drift, which are characteristic error of the MEMS sensors.
 In addition, it occurs when integrating the acceleration.

 Additionaly phone application has been created to operate the device and read the measurement results.
 It allows the phone to connect to the device via bluetooth.
 After collecting measurement data, all calculations are performed in it.
 Data is saved in a local SQL database.
-The application allows you to see all records in the form of charts.
+The application allows you to see all the records in the form of plots.

-At the end all components were soldered on breadboard and device case was designed and printed.
-Case allows you to mount the device on Olympic barbell.
+At the end all components were soldered on a breadboard and a device case was designed and printed.
+The case allows you to mount the device on an Olympic barbell.

 ![Device](./img/obudowazmikro.jpg)

 <a name="arduino"></a>
 ## Microcontroler (Arduino) and peripherals

-In this section i will describe all components i have used to build the device.
-I will also show how to put all things together.
+In this section I have described all components I have used to build the device.
+I have also shown how to put all things together.

 <a name="components"></a>
 ### Components